strowk/mcp-k8s-go/README.md

 ### Demo usage with Claude Desktop

-Following chat with Claude Desktop demonstrates how it looks when selected particular context as a resource and then asked to check pod logs in kube-system namespace:
+Following chat with Claude Desktop demonstrates how it looks when selected particular context as a resource and then asked to check pod logs for errors in kube-system namespace:

 ![Claude Desktop](docs/images/claude-desktop-logs.png)